Brazilian submarine Timbira

 Timbira (S32) was the third of the Brazilian Navy.

 Construction and career

 The boat was built at Arsenal de Marinha do Rio de Janeiro in Rio de Janeiro and was launched on 5 January 1996 and commissioned on 16 December 1996.
 The boat was decommissioned on 17 February 2023.
+She is being planned to be used as a target in a ship sinking naval exercise by the Brazilian Navy in 2026.

+Timbira sunk as target during a SINKEX in April 2026.